The-OpenROAD-Project/OpenLane/README.md

 ```

 To delete all generated runs under all designs:
-- inside the docker:
+- inside the docker container:
     ```bash
         ./clean_runs.tcl
     ```
-- outside the docker:
+- outside the docker container:
     ```bash
         make clean_runs
     ```